Oops! Something went wrong while submitting the form

 With this in mind, it is extremely important that you hire an attorney who has handled drug trafficking cases all across the state.
 We have experience in fighting every aspect of drug charges.
 When the case hinges on an illegal stop or an unconstitutional search, our attorneys will exhaust every avenue to review all of the officer reports, dash-camera videos, and canine credentials in order to protect our clients’ Fourth Amendment rights.
 If there are no search and seizure issues, our lawyers can work to mitigate the case.
 We have had success in getting drug trafficking cases amended down to possession with intent, which removes the 50% or 85% mandatory sentence provision.
 Our lawyers have had success in suspending the ridiculously large fines that come with convictions.
 If all else fails, we have experience litigating trafficking in illegal drugs cases at preliminary hearing and jury trial.
 See this page to find a drug possession lawyer in Oklahoma for related information.

 If you or a loved one has been charged in Oklahoma, time is of the essence.
 You need an experienced drug trafficking defense attorney, and you need one right now.
-Contact a trafficking lawyer at the Law Offices of Adam R. Banner, P.C., and retain an accomplished attorney ready to fight for your rights.
+Contact one of the defense lawyers at the Law Offices of Adam R. Banner, P.C.
+We are ready to fight for your rights.
 Call us today at (405) 778-4800 for a free consultation.